 5:00 Descent & Transformation: The Art and Science of Ocean Memory | Kathie Foley-Meyer

 In “Descent & Transformation: The Art and Science of Ocean Memory,” Kathie Foley-Meyer will discuss the territoriality and temporality of Blackness.
-The history of the global slave trade includes millions of Africans currently in residence time in the Atlantic.
-As such, a collaboration between artists and scientists is exploring the concept of ocean memory of those lives, the concept of the ocean as a nexus of timescales, and the ocean as location for an evolving definition of the human.
+The history of the global slave trade includes millions of African people currently in residence time in the Atlantic.
+As such, this collaboration between artists and scientists is exploring the concept of ocean memory of those lives, the concept of the ocean as a nexus of timescales, and the ocean as a location for an evolving definition of the human.

-Kathie Foley-Meyer is a mixed media artist, arts consultant, and PhD Candidate in Visual Studies at University of California, Irvine.
-Her work is inspired by the history of the African diaspora, and explores themes of interconnectedness, memory, visibility, and transparency.
+Kathie Foley-Meyer is a mixed media artist, art consultant, and Ph.D.
+Candidate in Visual Studies at University of California, Irvine.
+Her work is inspired by the history of the African diaspora and explores themes of interconnectedness, memory, visibility, and transparency.
 She is currently the co-host and producer of the podcast Outside:Inside Radio.

 5:30 In Search of Chemozoa | boredomresearch

-boredomresearch, which comprises visual artists Vicky Isley and Paul Smith, have collaborated with world leading science institutions over the past decade to create award winning moving-image installations.
-Their artworks present biological insights and creative speculations, allowing viewer’s to have a deeper understanding of the complex interplay between human culture and the natural environment.
-Boredomresearch won the Lumen Prize, Moving Image Award (2016), and SIGMA Xi, STEM Art & Film Festival Best Film Award (2021).
+boredomresearch, which comprises visual artists Vicky Isley and Paul Smith, have collaborated with world-leading science institutions over the past decade to create award-winning moving-image installations.
+Their artworks present biological insights and creative speculations, allowing viewers to gain a deeper understanding of the complex interplay between human culture and the natural environment. boredomresearch won the Lumen Prize, Moving Image Award (2016), and SIGMA Xi, STEM Art & Film Festival Best Film Award (2021).

 6:00 Is there anybody out there?
 Search for extraterrestrial life with the EELS robot | Hiro Ono